Strategic Brief, Decision-Layer Architecture for Agentic AI

 Where We're Selling

 Three regions, sequenced by market maturity, existing relationships, and go-live complexity.
 North America is the anchor.
 EMEA enters via the UK, with fund admin relationships in Luxembourg and the Netherlands as the continental wedge.
 APAC follows with Singapore and Australia as the entry points.
-Open question for RealPage: which EMEA fund admin relationships are in-flight today that should inform the sequencing of UK GM hiring?

 Region 01, Anchor